codemonkey85/LibPKMN/README.md

 LibPKMN
 ===================================

-The goal of LibPKMN is to be the most portable and universal library available for interacting with the main series Pokémon games.
-Through this library, users can edit game saves of almost any main series Pokémon game, from party data to game progress.
-Without any games present, this library can also be used for team formation and strategy analysis.
+The goal of LibPKMN is to be the most portable and universal library available for interacting with the main series Pokémon games, providing a high-level API that allows users to edit Pokémon game saves without needing the technical knowledge of what goes on under the hood.
+This game can interact with almost any Generation 1-5 .sav file, giving users access to party data, bag contents, and more.
+Without any games present, LibPKMN can also be used for team formation and strategy analysis.

-This library can be built with any modern C++ compiler, and its API can be accessed from C++, C#, Java, and Python, will more to come.
+This library can be built with any modern C++ compiler, and its API can be accessed from C++, C#, Java, and Python, with more to come.

 ## Feature Roadmap

  * Generation 2 game editing (rpokesav submodule)
- * Communication with Gen 4-5 games (nds_wifi branch)
+ * Communication with Gen 4-5 retail games (nds_wifi branch)
  * Qt4 Pokémon Creator
  * Lua API
+ * Game save generator

 ## Dependencies